chaidhat/compiler/README.md

    * MCC is so small it can fit into a 1980s floppy disk (>160KB)
    * parser rearranges binary expressions to respect precedence such as BIDMAS (insanely confusing to write)
    * generator is non-optimising to keep it simple and easy to understand
+   * since mingw has no r10-16 registers, memalloc pushes and pops the stack instead.
    * memory management is absent (declares variables on heap but never frees it)
    * semantic analysis is non-existent and allows implicit type casting (odd quirk)
    * error-checking is minimal too, so errors may be uncaught